pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 The plot in the middle shows the **posterior predictive distribution**, which gives a statement about the data we expect to see.
 Intuitively, this can be understood as not only incorporating what we know of the model (left plot) but also what we know about the distribution of error.

-The plot on the right shows out posterior beliefs in **parameter space**.
+The plot on the right shows our posterior beliefs in **parameter space**.

 +++